Ivo-Maffei/TreCubing/README.md

                              prime power modulo whose base has this bitsize

  Select one or more of the following 5 if you don't want to test all methods:
+  -c, --cubing               Test the cubing/cube root performance
-      --clean                Clean the output file before writing to it -c, --cubing               Test the cubing/cube root performance --delayThorp           Test the performance of the whole delay/open method using Thorp as FPE -d, --delay                Test the performance of the whole delay/open method (using both-ends encryption) -e, --encryption           Test the stream cipher encryption performance -f, --fpe[=fpeScheme]      Test the performance of the specified FPE methods as a comma separated list (if no list is provided, all methods are tested).
-Valid FPE schemes are:
+      --clean                Clean the output file before writing to it -e, --encryption           Test the stream cipher encryption performance -m, --moduli               Test the performance of prime power modulo creations
-                             'thorp', 'swapornot'
   -x, --hashing              Test the hashing performance

-  -C, --chain=nChain         Specify how many delays to chain together when
-                             testing the whole delay process.
-If this option is omitted, we test values: 10 and 100 -m, --moduli               Test the performance of different moduli creations

-  -R, --rounds=nRounds       Specify the number of rounds to use when testing
-                             FPE schemes.
-If this option is omitted, we test the values: 100, 0.5*primesize and primesize

   -?, --help                 Give this help list
       --usage                Give a short usage message